SteeltoeOSS/Samples/Security/src/CloudFoundrySingleSignon/README.md

 1. cf target -o myorg -s development
 2. cd samples/Security/src/CloudFoundrySingleSignon
 3. dotnet restore --configfile nuget.config
-4. Publish app to a directory
+4. Publish app to a directory selecting the framework and runtime you want to run on.
-(e.g. `dotnet publish --output $PWD/publish --configuration Release --framework net461 --runtime win10-x64`)
+(e.g. `dotnet publish  -f netcoreapp2.0 -r ubuntu.14.04-x64`)
-5. Push the app using the provided manifest.
+5. Push the app using the appropriate manifest.
- (e.g.  `cf push -f manifest-windows.yml -p $PWD/publish` or `cf push -f manifest.yml -p $PWD/publish` )
+ (e.g. `cf push -f manifest.yml -p bin/Debug/netcoreapp2.0/ubuntu.14.04-x64/publish` or `cf push -f manifest-windows.yml -p bin/Debug/netcoreapp2.0/win10-x64/publish`)

 Note: The provided manifest(s) will create an app named `single-signon` and attempt to bind it to the CUPS service `myOAuthService`.